AlMaVizca/Apuntes-sistemas-unlp/Conceptos/APREF.md

 - **Sintaxis y semantica de un lenguaje.
 Defina que es cada concepto e indique cual es la manera formal o no formal que usan generalmente los lenguajes de  programacion.**

+*Syntax influences how programs are written by the programmer, read by other programmers, and parsed by the computer.
+Semantics determines how programs are composed by the programmer, understood by other programmers, and interpreted by the computer.
+Pragmatics influences how programmers are expected to design and implement programs in practice.
+Syntax is important, but semantics and pragmatics are more important still.*

 ## D- Sintaxis
 - **Defina y describa la utilidad de la sintaxis de un lenguaje**